 “Glamping” on the other hand combines the experience of the wild with a bit more glamour and comfort, enabling you to experience the great outdoors without sacrificing luxury.
 It differs from camping in that the focus is on comfort, luxuries and having the very best of it.
-More often than not glamping sites are ready for you to move into straight away.
-The beds are already made up with fresh linen, and the fire (if there is one) will be ready for your arrival.
+Glamping tents are ready for you to move into straight away, with beds made up with luxury linen, and the fire (if there is one) set ready for your arrival.
 So all you have to do is get on with having a great time, whether with your partner, family, or a group of friends.

 Here at Green Getaways we have extended the definition of glamping in Australia to include other styles of accommodation that allow travellers to feel that they are sleeping outside close to nature in semi permanent accommodation.
 These can include:

 A tree house is a platform or building constructed around, next to or among the trunk or branches of one or more mature trees while above ground level.
 Tree houses can be used for recreation, work space, habitation, and observation.
 You can stay in a treehouse near beautiful Maleny, Queensland.

 Tiny houses are usually prefabricated structures, built in a factory on a permanently attached chassis before being transported to site (either by being towed or on a trailer).
 Used as permanent homes, for holiday or temporary accommodation, they are left often permanently or semi-permanently in one place, but can be moved.

 A tipee (also tepee or teepee) is a cone-shaped tent, traditionally made of animal skins upon wooden poles.
 A tipi is distinguished from other conical tents by the smoke flaps at the top of the structure.
 You can stay in a tipee in Tasmania’s Huon Valley.